 Above its main entrance, a bronze bust of Vilhena proudly stands while the Grand Master’s coat-of-arms are sculptured both on the main door and inside the portico.

-Over the palace’s side façade, a statue representing Justice can be found.
+Over the palace’s side façade there’s a statue representing Justice.
 The fact that this one is not blindfolded signals that justice is all-seeing and all-knowing.
-Having served as Mdina’s law courts, Vilhena Palace also houses several remaining cells.
+As a former law court, the Vilhena Palace houses several cells.